Hallam F.C.: Early history

+The Youdan Cup

 In 1867, Hallam won the first ever football competition, the Youdan Cup.
 The trophy was subsequently misplaced by the club, and did not resurface again until 1997 when a Scottish antiques collector who had come into possession of the silver trophy sold it back to the club for £2,000.
 In 2014 the trophy was featured on the BBC programme Antiques Roadshow, where it was valued at £100,000.
 Club chairman Chris Taylor subsequently said the club had no plans to sell the trophy.